MarcusWilder/open-evaluation/README.md

 ## Installation Guide
 ### Pre-requisites
 The [Node.js](https://nodejs.org/en/) JavaScript runtime and its default package manager [npm](https://www.npmjs.com/) are required to install dependencies, build the front-end Angular project and run the back-end server.

 For official Node.js and npm installation guide, refer to https://nodejs.org/en/download/.

-The front-end project is built using Angular CLI, which can be installed by running the following command in a terminal/console window:
+The front-end project is built using Angular CLI, which can be installed by running the following command in a terminal/console window: (**Note**: This step might require administrator privelege.
+On Windows, open the console as administrator.
+On macOS/Linux, type `sudo` in front of the command.)
 ```bash
 npm install -g @angular/cli
 ```
-(**Note**: This step might require administrator privelege.
-On Windows, open the console as administrator.
-On macOS/Linux, type `sudo` in front of the command)

 ### Download instructions:
-If you have the [Git](https://git-scm.com) version control system installed, you could shallow clone this project fromt GitHub:
+If you have the [Git](https://git-scm.com) version control system installed, you could (shallow) clone this project from GitHub:
 ```bash
 git clone --depth 1 https://github.com/MarcusWilder/open-evaluation.git
 ```